core-infra-svcs/terraform-provider-meraki/docs/resources/devices_switch_port.md

 - `flexible_stacking_enabled` (Boolean) For supported switches (e.g. MS420/MS425), whether or not the port has flexible stacking enabled.
 - `isolation_enabled` (Boolean) The isolation status of the switch port.
 - `link_negotiation` (String) The link speed for the switch port.
+- `link_negotiation_capabilities` (String) The link speeds for the switch port.
-- `mac_white_list` (Set of String) Only devices with MAC addresses specified in this list will have access to this port.
+- `mac_allow_list` (Set of String) Only devices with MAC addresses specified in this list will have access to this port.
 Up to 20 MAC addresses can be defined.
 Only applicable when 'accessPolicyType' is 'MAC allow list'.
 - `name` (String) The name of the switch port.
 - `peer_sgt_capable` (Boolean) If true, Peer SGT is enabled for traffic through this switch port.
 Applicable to trunk port only, not access port.
 Cannot be applied to a port on a switch bound to profile.
 - `poe_enabled` (Boolean) The PoE status of the switch port.